1982 Toronto International Film Festival

 The 7th Toronto International Film Festival (TIFF) took place in Toronto, Ontario, Canada between September 9 and September 18, 1982.
 The festival paid tribute to Martin Scorsese, who attended along with Robert De Niro, Robert Duvall and Harvey Keitel.
 Scorsese also participated in Q&A at the festival, with Roger Ebert and Gene Siskel.

 Atom Egoyan and Bruce McDonald screened their short films Open House and Let Me See respectively outside University theatre, which was the main theatre of the festival, after their films were rejected from 1982 festival.

+The film The Executioner's Song had been slated to premiere at the festival, but had to be pulled due to an unresolved dispute between the film's producers and the Screen Actors Guild.
+The festival was also unable to secure screenings of the high-profile Canadian films The Grey Fox and The Wars, with the producers of both films asserting that in the unstable economic climate of the time, festival premieres would damage their prospects for securing commercial distribution.